As you may well know I’m dedicated to helping you shift into being the amazing genius that you are born to be.

 Collecting and storing nuts and berries, for consumption later.

-Collecting a storing wood and stones for fire and weapons.
+Collecting and storing wood and stones for fire and weapons.

 Our primitive or limbic brain still wants us to do that as a safety mechanism.